 Grounds for Divorce in the UK

-Adultery: The UK government recognises adultery in regards to marriage and divorce as having sex with someone else.
+Adultery: The UK government recognises adultery in regards to marriage and divorce as having sex with someone of the opposite sex.
 So, if you can prove that your partner has been unfaithful, you have a valid reason to file for divorce.

 It should be noted that you won’t be allowed to give adultery as a reason for divorce if you have been living together for six months after you initially found out about it.

 Unreasonable Behaviour: This is the most common fact pleaded for divorce.
 Whilst it is possible to rely on a single very serious incident, it is more common to set out a course of conduct which has caused the marriage to irretrievably breakdown.
 Commonly these include things such as one party having an inappropriate relationship with another person (does not need to be an affair), verbal abuse, drug alcohol abuse, staying out all night, and derogatory behaviour.